rohitaragde/OrderDataSQL-ETL-Analysis/README.md

 ## Installation and Data Analysis

-1. Installation
-pip install kaggle pandas sqlalchemy pyodbc
+1. Installation : Install required python libraries kaggle, pandas, sqlalchemy and pyodbc for the successful execution of the project.

 2. Setup Kaggle API: Ensure you have set up your Kaggle API credentials to download datasets programmatically.
 Place your kaggle.json file in the correct directory (e.g., ~/.kaggle/ on Linux/MacOS).